April 1, 2023

 Altcoin mining cloud

-What stands out from this mass of new serviceGenesis mining?
-But here's what: altcoin mining.
-While most services offer mining opportunities only in the most common crypto network - Bitcoin, Genesis Mining promotes a number of alternatives based on the scrypt algorithm.
+How does the new service stand out from this crowd?Genesis Mining?
+Here's what: altcoin mining.
+While most services only offer mining capabilities on the most common crypto network &#8212; Bitcoin, Genesis Mining is promoting a number of alternatives based on the scrypt algorithm.

 The company offers mining resources.Bitcoins, Lightcoins, Firecoins, Dogecoins, Auroracoins, Lottcoins and Megacoins.
 By testing the service using the free account provided to us at a speed of 1 megacheh per second, we were able to earn $ 0.13 lightcoins per day.
 This is not much, but mining based on Genesis Mining may well serve as a good addition or test service before buying mining devices using scrypt.
 In any case, you can see what you really get for your money.